What are Ocean Currents?

 The southern ocean surrounds the continent of Antarctica.
 The large oceans, the Pacific, the Atlantic, and the

-The Indian Ocean merges into this circumglobal zone of water to their south.
-The movement of water in the southern
+The Indian Ocean merges into this circumglobal zone of water to the south.
+The movement of water in the southern ocean is, in one sense, a relatively simple, generally west-east circumpolar drift caused under the influence of northwesterly winds.

 This general flow sends offshoots to the three major oceans to its north.
 The Peru or Humboldt Current in the Pacific Ocean, the Falkland Current and the Benguela Current in the Atlantic Ocean, and the West Australian Current in the Indian Ocean receive a part of their cold waters from the Southern Ocean.